-As stated above, certain assignments will require students to arrive prior to the beginning of the semester or to stay following the end of the semester.
+As stated above, certain preceptors/sites will require students to arrive prior to the beginning of the semester or to stay following the end of the semester.
 Therefore, each student will have one clinical assignment which requires them to arrive prior to the start of classes (HS football, BYU football, BYU / UVU women's volleyball and women's soccer) or to stay after the semester ends to complete the season (BYU / UVU baseball / softball and track).
-The requirement will be recorded in the same location as other clinical requirements.
-After completing this requirement a student may still report to their clinical assignment prior to classes or after classes if they chose and have worked out arrangements with the preceptor.
+The requirement will be recorded in Appendix G. After completing this requirement a student may still report to their clinical assignment prior to classes or after classes if they chose and have worked out arrangements with the preceptor.
 Students will be expected to report at the agreed upon time regardless of whether this requirement is completed or not.
 Changing schedules at the last minute simply because the requirement has been fulfilled should not occur.